Day trading

 Day traders generally use leverage such as margin loans.
 In the United States, Regulation T permits an initial maximum leverage of 2:1, but many brokers will permit 4:1 intraday leverage as long as the leverage is reduced to 2:1 or less by the end of the trading day.
 In other countries margin rates of 30:1 or higher are available.
 In the United States, based on rules by the Financial Industry Regulatory Authority, people who make more than three day trades per one five-trading-day period are termed pattern day traders and are required to maintain $25,000 in equity in their accounts.
-However, a day trader with the legal minimum of $25,000 in their account can buy $100,000 (4× leverage) worth of stock during the day, as long as half of those positions are exited before the market close.
+However, a day trader with the legal minimum of $2,000 in their account can buy $8,000 (broker dependent leverage) worth of stock during the day, as long as half of those positions are exited before the market close.
 Because of the high risk of margin use, and of other day trading practices, a day trader will often have to exit a losing position very quickly, in order to prevent a greater, unacceptable loss, or even a disastrous loss, much larger than their original investment, or even larger than their account value.

 Day trading was once an activity that was exclusive to financial firms and professional speculators.
 Many day traders are bank or investment firm employees working as specialists in equity investment and investment management.
 Day trading gained popularity after the deregulation of commissions in the United States in 1975, the advent of electronic trading platforms in the 1990s, and with the stock price volatility during the dot-com bubble.
 Recent 2020 pandemic lockdowns and following market volatility has caused a significant number of retail traders to enter the market.